-Tom and his wife Laurene have been homeowners in Norfolk County for over 20 years and are avid Lake Erie boaters.
+Avid Lake Erie boaters, Tom and his wife Laurene have been homeowners in Norfolk County for over 20 years.
 Tom is committed to preserving the amazing biodiversity of our Biosphere and Lake Erie ecosystem for future generations.

-Janet has served as the Biosphere’s Interim Executive Director since April 2025.
-In this role, Janet leads the Biosphere operations and plays a key role in strategic planning.
+As the Interim Executive Director, Janet leads operations and plays a key role in strategic planning.

-She is on leave from her position as a Senior Research Officer with the Canadian Union of Public Employees (CUPE) where she has provided support to employees in the not-for-profit sector including collective bargaining and legislative and policy analysis.
-She also been a project manager, executive director and fund developer in the not-for-profit sector.
+Previously, Janet was a Senior Research Officer with the Canadian Union of Public Employees (CUPE), and has served as a project manager, executive director, and fund developer in the not-for-profit sector.

 Janet has advanced degrees in Labour Studies and Social Work from McMaster University in Hamilton, Ontario.

 Janet has been coming to Long Point for over twenty-five years, has been a property owner since 2015, and a full-time resident since 2018.
-She first learned about the Biosphere through the Wandering Wednesday hikes, Janet became passionate about conservation and the role of biospheres in sustainable development.
 The only place she loves as much as Long Point is Costa Rica.

-Sydney currently serves as the Project Lead for Energy and Facilities at Norfolk County where she carries out responsibilities such as energy monitoring, management and conservation, climate change adaptation initiatives, and Facilities capital construction projects.
+Sydney is the Project Lead for Energy and Facilities at Norfolk County where she's responsible for energy monitoring, management and conservation, climate change adaptation initiatives, and capital construction projects.

-Sydney went to Western University where she obtained a bachelor’s degree in Environmental Studies and Public Health and a master’s degree in Environment and Sustainability.
+Sydney holds a bachelor’s degree in Environmental Studies and Public Health and a master’s degree in Environment and Sustainability from the University of Western Ontario.

 Sydney was born and raised in Norfolk County.
 From a young age, she enjoyed spending time outdoors on the farm, which contributed to her appreciation for the environment.